Tyler Harvey (basketball): Ratiopharm Ulm (2019–2020)

 On July 19, 2019, Harvey signed with Ratiopharm Ulm of the Basketball Bundesliga.

-Illawarra Hawks (2020–present)
+Illawarra Hawks / Cangrejeros de Santurce / Shanghai Sharks (2020–present)

 On July 28, 2020, Harvey signed a one-year deal with the Illawarra Hawks of the Australian National Basketball League (NBL).
 He averaged 20.4 points, 3.7 rebounds, 3.2 assists and 1.4 steals per game during the 2020–21 season while shooting 38% from beyond the three-point line.
 He was subsequently named to the All-NBL First Team.

 On July 9, 2021, Harvey re-signed with the Hawks on a three-year deal.

+In 33 games in the 2023–24 NBL season, Harvey averaged 15.1 points per game on 40 per cent shooting from the field.
+Following the NBL season, he joined Cangrejeros de Santurce of the Baloncesto Superior Nacional.

+On May 9, 2024, Harvey re-signed with the Hawks on a three-year deal.
+He was named to the All-NBL First Team for the second time in his career in the 2024–25 season, helping the Hawks finish on top of the regular-season ladder.

+On March 28, 2025, Harvey signed with the Shanghai Sharks of the Chinese Basketball Association (CBA) for the remainder of the 2024–25 season.

 Draft rights

 On June 25, 2015, Harvey was selected with the 51st overall pick in the 2015 NBA draft by the Orlando Magic.

 On July 23, 2018, the Magic traded Harvey's NBA rights, alongside Dakari Johnson to the Memphis Grizzlies for Jarell Martin and cash considerations.

-On August 7, 2021, Harvey's NBA rights was traded to the Charlotte Hornets.
+On August 7, 2021, Harvey's NBA rights were traded to the Charlotte Hornets.

+Personal life

+Harvey met his wife, Haley Stading, at Eastern Washington University where she was a player on the women's soccer team.
+The two married in July 2019.
+They have a son who was born in March 2023.

+Harvey and his family appeared on two episodes of Family Feud in May 2023.